davidjosearaujo/re-android-reversing/docs/Report.md

 }
 ```

 This method will check in which country the current device is operating and stop execution for a selected list of countries.
-We don't know why it does this, one guess could be that the domain from where it is trying to download the fil, _1.apk_ is blocked in those country.
+We don't know why it does this.
+It could be that the domain from where it is trying to download the file, _1.apk_ is blocked in those country or to avoid legal issues.
 If it not in one of those country, it stores the url in has an attribute of the _MainActivity_ class.

 After doing this, it creates a new _Intent_ object and starts the activity of the _PartPreviewActiviy_ class.